ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 Please note that the provided source code does not contain all of the functionality to produce the output displayed in this section.
 As the next section explains, you should add the features needed to ensure that `listsorting` produces the expected output!
-Importantly, this project invites you to add both a recursion-based and reversal-based algorithm for palindrome checking.
+Drawing from the source code provided in the aforementioned [Sorting Algorithms in Python](https://realpython.com/sorting-algorithms-python/) tutorial from [Real Python](https://realpython.com/), this project invites you to add all of the sorting algorithms, use the `listsorting` program to conduct a doubling experiment for each of the sorting algorithms and, finally, leverage the data tables of empirical results to calculate a doubling ratio and predict the likely worst-case time complexity of each sorting algorithm.

 ???+ note